 We can help with Benefit Cap cases.
 Targeting the issue in the first few weeks minimises your risk of being in debt.
-We can make an application for Discretionary Housing Payment or make referrals to Best Chance for training and employment opportunities.
-Call us on 0800 9170839 for more information.
+Contact our Debt & Welfare Advice Team for more information.

 Universal Credit is a benefit that takes over most existing benefits to lump them together in to one payment that is paid monthly in arrears.
 Eventually, the Jobcentre want Universal Credit to be received by all claimants by 2020.
 In most boroughs, it has been rolled out but only affects a few tenants in specific circumstances.
 Universal Credit:

 » combines existing benefits (Jobseeker's Allowance, Employment and Support Allowance, Income Support, Child Tax Credit, Working Tax Credit and Housing Benefit) into one lump sum paid monthly;

 » Housing Element of Universal Credit is paid by default to the claimant rather than to the landlord;